Highlights of Morocco - In Comfort

 Accommodation: Chez Talout or Kasbah Ait Benhadda (or similar)

-Day 9 : Journey To Imlil Village Via Ait Benhaddou ‘Ksar’
+Day 9 : Journey to Imlil village via Ait Benhaddou ‘ksar’

 Meals Included: Breakfast, Dinner

 Leaving Skoura, we rejoin the main road and drive west along the Road of 1,000 Kasbahs via the desert city of Ouarzazate and onto the well-preserved ksar (fortified village) of Ait Benhaddou.
 This Unesco World Heritage site is one of the most spectacular in the Atlas and a location for several Hollywood films including Gladiator (2000).
-We then continue our drive through the High Atlas Mountains via the Tizi n'Tichka Pass, with a variety of scenery to enjoy on our way to the village of Imlil.
+We then continue our drive through the High Atlas Mountains via the Tizi n'Tichka Pass, with a variety of scenery to enjoy on our way to the village of Imlil.Drive time including breaks: Eight hoursAccommodation: Toubkal Garden or Riad Atlas (or similar)

-Accommodation: Toubkal Garden or Riad Atlas (or similar)
+Accommodation Name: Toubkal Garden or Riad Atlas

 Meals Included: Breakfast, Dinner

 We start our day with an optional walk to explore the area.
 From Imlil, we stroll past a variety of fruit trees including cherries, apricots and quince (if it's the right season, you can even grab a hanging walnut).
 We follow a small irrigation channel and cross paths with mules as we pause beside a tranquil waterfall.
-Our gentle hike continues for approximately 50 minutes until we reach the Amazigh village of Aroumd.
-We spend the rest of the day at leisure, strolling around the village and observing the women carrying bundles of firewood and crops on their backs, while children play on the small bridge nearby.
+Our gentle hike continues for approximately one hour until we reach the Amazigh village of Aroumd.
+We spend the rest of the day at leisure, strolling around the village and observing the women carrying bundles of firewood and crops on their backs, while children play on the small bridge nearby.This evening, we visit the village hammam – a truly authentic experience and terrific fun.
+It is very much a traditional hammam and you may mix with the villagers, which further adds to the experience.
+A standard treatment with soap and scrubber is included but it is customary to give a tip of 20 dirhams (US$2).
+Refreshed, we return to the riad for our final dinner in the mountains.Accommodation: Toubkal Garden or Riad Atlas (or similar)

-Day 11 : Over The High Atlas Mountains To Essaouira
+Day 11 : Over the High Atlas Mountains to Essaouira

 Meals Included: Breakfast

 After breakfast, we have a scenic drive over the High Atlas Mountains to Marrakech.
 The scenery is spectacular and there are some wonderful mountain views as we go.
 We stop at a women's cooperative argon oil farm, where you can see the trees growing, get a demonstration of the production process and have the opportunity to purchase products.
-Our journey finally brings us to the flat arid plains of Marrakech, and then onwards to the pretty seaside town of Essaouira.
+Our journey finally brings us to the flat arid plains of Marrakech, and then onwards to the pretty seaside town of Essaouira.Drive time including breaks: Five to six hoursAccommodation: Riad Ben Atar or Al Madina (or similar)

-Day 12 : Free Day In Essaouira
+Day 12 : Free day in Essaouira

 Meals Included: Breakfast